Caspar Tsui: Political career

 He joined the government in the appointed role of Political Assistant to the Secretary for Home Affairs in 2008, after he renounced his Canadian citizenship that year.

 In 2017 he became Under Secretary for Labour and Welfare.
+It was reported that on one occasion that year Tsui appeared unable to specify the Hong Kong minimum wage when a journalist asked him, and he had to pass the question to the Secretary, Law Chi-kwong.

 In April 2020, he was appointed Secretary for Home Affairs, while remaining a member of the DAB, succeeding Lau Kong-wah.
 Tsui, aged 43 when appointed, was the youngest cabinet minister; and also the first political assistant eventually promoted to cabinet since the system was installed.

+An unnamed "government insider" spoken to by the South China Morning Post described Tsui as a "diligent" contributor to Carrie Lam's "ambitious" governmental reforms, notably regarding sports-related and cultural policies.

+In 2020, Tsui was criticised by, among others, LegCo member Alice Mak for posting an article on the Internet of himself eating sweet soup during a fatal fire in Yau Ma Tei, and responding to critics that there was "no conflict in multitasking".

 In December 2020, Tsui said that freedom of speech for Hong Kong citizens is not "absolute," and that "[the] exercise by anyone of the right to freedom of expression carries with it special duties and responsibilities, and may therefore be subject to certain restrictions as provided by law as necessary for respect of the rights or reputations of others, or the protection of national security or of public order, or of public health or morals."

 In April 2021, Tsui briefed the sports and culture industries on why the NPCSC implemented rules to only allow "patriots" to serve in the government, and asked for their full support.

+In that year, new oath-taking requirements were implemented for Hong Kong District Council members.
+Tsui observed councillors' first ceremony taking the new oaths.
+Tsui was accused by members of the opposition bloc of using "scare tactics" to persuade as many as 200 or more opposition councillors to leave their positions prematurely, before these requirements were implemented, rather than risk potential disqualification by being judged unable to meet the new requirements.
+(By October 8th that year, the new requirements had resulted in 33 such disqualifications.)
+The South China Morning Post reported that many such premature resignations were encouraged by rumours spread in the media by "unspecified government sources" that disqualified councillors would have to return their entire salaries and operating expense payments since taking office.
+The Post quoted "multiple government sources" as having said Tsui and his aides did not clarify the truth or falsity of such rumours or specify how much money, if any, would have to be reimbursed upon disqualification, despite knowing the legal rationale for such reimbursements was "weak".